instadeepai/nucleotide-transformer/README.md

 ---

-## The Segment-NT Models
+## The SegmentNT Models

-Segment-NT models leverage a Nucleotide Transformer (NT) transformer from which we removed the language model head and replaced by a 1-dimensional U-Net segmentation head to predict the location of several types of genomics elements in a sequence at a single nucleotide resolution.
+SegmentNT models leverage a Nucleotide Transformer (NT) transformer from which we removed the language model head and replaced by a 1-dimensional U-Net segmentation head to predict the location of several types of genomics elements in a sequence at a single nucleotide resolution.
 We present two different model variants on 14 different classes of human genomics elements in input sequences up to 30kb.
 These include gene (protein-coding genes, lncRNAs, 5’UTR, 3’UTR, exon, intron, splice acceptor and donor sites) and regulatory (polyA signal, tissue-invariant and tissue-specific promoters and enhancers, and CTCF- bound sites) elements.
-Segment-NT achieves superior performance over the state-of-the-art U-Net segmentation architecture, benefiting from the pre-trained weights of NT, and demonstrates zero-shot generalization up to 50kbp.
+SegmentNT achieves superior performance over the state-of-the-art U-Net segmentation architecture, benefiting from the pre-trained weights of NT, and demonstrates zero-shot generalization up to 50kbp.

 <img src="imgs/segment_nt_panel1.png" alt= "Performance on downstream tasks" width="800" height="800">

-*Fig. 1: Segment-NT localizes genomics elements at nucleotide resolution.*
+*Fig. 1: SegmentNT localizes genomics elements at nucleotide resolution.*

 #### Get started 🚀